baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 <!--
 and why
 -->
-For example:
+For example, our [any_simple.cpp](https://github.com/baileyherms/rshell/blob/master/src/any_simple.cpp) file shows:
 ```
 any var = 4;
 var = false;
 var = 3.25678;
 var = string("hello world");
 ```
-This is valid.
+This is valid and var would be assigned `hello world`.
 But if you tried to do this:
 ```
 any var = 4;